 WHOEVER IS FOR THE LORD, COME TO ME...“It’s a golden calf from the Bible, a false idol, the Bull of Wall Street...The piece hints at the system as an idol that we have worshiped for decades and is, unfortunately, proving to be false," said the artist Errazuriz at the unveiling of his Golden Calf piñata in New York City in 2014.
 Filled with $1000 in single bills, the glittering, 15ft high, 24ft long beast was whacked with sticks until dollar bills rained down on participants.

-Not far away is the 700-pound Charging Bull of Wall Street, the chosen symbol of the “power of the American people".
+Not far away is the 700-pound Charging Bull of Wall Street.
 Standing 11 feet high, 18 feet long, with his head down and nostrils flared, he does indeed look in control of the very street that doles out the fortunes of the entire world.

 Whether it's the Golden Calf piñata or the Wall Street Bull, human history does have a way of repeating its fallen, prideful nature, challenging the omniscience of the Almighty through mankind's manipulation and design.
 For Christians, a huge red flag should be clearly visible, but we should be able to discern that it’s not the matador who’s waving it.

 Prophetically, the red flag of God's Word is calling our attention to the anniversary of ancient Israel's creation of the very first Golden Calf.
 June 27 on our 2021 Gregorian calendar, the 16th day of the 4th month on God's timeline for mankind, marks the date of ancient Israel's feeble attempt to control their national destiny through the inspiration of an image made entirely from the symbol of wealth.